dmitrycello/yaglpp/docs/USAGE.md

 ![41b.png](41b.png)

-In the editor window delete the content of two newly created flies _resource.h_ and _Resource.rc_, and type the following:
+Open the two newly created flies in the editor window, and replace their content with the following in _resource.h_ file:
 ```
 // resource.h

 ```
+and in _Resource.rc_ file:
 ```
 // Resource.rc
 #include "resource.h"